 - Breaking the law

 - Lying or being misleading about your identity as a GoFundMe organizer or your relationship to the beneficiary of the funds

 - Posting misleading statements in the fundraiser description

 - Not delivering funds to the stated beneficiary

 - Not using funds for their stated purpose

-Sometimes, there are situations that may raise questions but are not considered fraudulent on our platform.
-These include:
+The following are examples of situations that are not considered fraudulent on our platform:

 - Rumors or speculation of fraud

-- Requesting that your name or image be removed from a campaign description
+- Requesting that your name or image be removed from a fundraiser description

-- Disagreeing with the nature of the campaign or the character of the campaign organizer
+- Disagreeing with the nature of the fundraiser or the character of the GoFundme organizer

 - Custody or familial disputes or disagreements